abisri99/morse-code-translator/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to create an issue or fork the repository and submit a pull request.

 # License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.